 The climate is hot and arid, with mild winters and very hot summers.
 Precipitation is greatest in the winter with a lesser secondary peak in summer, typical of the Mojave Desert.
-The climate is hot and arid with warm moist winters and hot, dry summers.
-The mean annual precipitation is about 5 to 7 inches.
-The mean annual air temperature is about 64 to 69 degrees F. The frost free season is 240 to 300 days.
+The average annual precipitation ranges from 3 to 5 inches with most moisture falling as rain from November to March.
+At least 30 percent of the total annual precipitation occurs from July to September as a result of summer convection storms.
+Mean annual air temperature is 64 to 69 degrees F. The average frost-free period is 240 to 300 days.